Maethorin/wight-cli/README.rst

 ^^^^^^^^^^

 * project <project-name> - positional, required
-* --team <team-name> - not required if has a default team set with *wight default-set* command.
+* --team <team-name> - not required if has a default team set with :bash:`wight default-set` command.
 Otherwise is required.
 * --repo <repo-url> - required

 Creates a project to a team in the current target::